 Two Tools You Can Use To Be More Productive

-Productivity is activity that positively influences the trajectory of your life whether at home, at work and with personal projects.
-With many conversations surrounding the age old “Why don’t I ever get anything done?” or “How the hell did I even get here [without achieving what I set out to achieve]?”, I decided it was time to give you two tools you can use to be more productive.
+Productivity is activity that positively influences the trajectory of your life whether at home, work, or with personal projects like marketing art.
+I decided it was time to give you two tools you can use to be more productive, especially considering the many conversations surrounding the age old, “Why don’t I ever get anything done?” or “How the hell did I even get here (without achieving what I set out to achieve)?”

 5 Second Rule

 The first tool was developed by Mel Robbins: The ‘5 Second Rule.’
 This rule helps you launch into whatever task you need to get done and prevent procrastination.
 The idea is to count backwards from 5 and move yourself physically towards achieving the task.
 For example, if you’re struggling to get out of bed, count down from 5 to 1 and physically get yourself out of bed.
 Or, if you remember something that needs to be done, count down from 5 to 1 and write that task down on your to-do list.
 The ‘5 Second Rule’ is about helping you make that first move towards being more productive.
 It creates that forward momentum for yourself.

 ‘The Tomato Timer’ is another great tool to help you be your most productive self.
 Traditionally, this tool is about setting a 20 minute timer where zero distractions are allowed.
 Yep, this means no phone, no Facebook, no cat videos.
 This means no distractions until you’ve completed the task at hand or the timer has hit 20 minutes.
 At the end of the 20 minutes, you get a 5 minute break to do whatever you want or need to do and then you go back to 20 minutes of focused work.